-Janice Gao is Senior Manager, Growth at Big Fish Games, specializing in user acquisition for their mobile games.
+Janice Gao is Director of Growth Marketing at Big Fish Games, specializing in user acquisition for their mobile games.
 Inspired by her favorite TV show Mad Men, Janice moved to New York in 2012 to complete a marketing MBA.
 Shortly after, Janice ventured into the mobile gaming industry at DoubleDown Interactive as a UA analyst.
 Janice eventually moved to Big Fish Games, where she drives awareness, users and revenue growth.

 Read Janice's latest article: "Scale Performance The Right Way: A Great UA Creative Process"